Creater2036/Kaggle/README.md

 # Telecom Analysis and Predictions: Task to predict whether a client will renew their contract with the company.
 Using libraries like seaborn and matplotlib, I was able to analyze the data in unique ways that revealed new conclusions about the data.
 I also used multiple models including Regression, SVM's, Ensemble methods, and Neural Networks to find the model that best predicts whether a client will renew the contract or not.

+# Predicting Anxiety, Depression, and Stress: Explored enviornmental factors and types of personalities to see how they can affect severity of depression in people.
+Used ML Models such as Logistic Regression, Random Forest, Gradient Boosting, and Deep Learning to find the best way to predict Multi-classification dataset.

 # Android Permissions: Using data for Android apps to figure out whether or not an app is a scam.
 Mainly focused on Data Engineering and NLP to extract best features from model with over 100 features.
 Reached accuracy of 82% with Gradient Boosting.